schnerd/chrome-headless-screenshots/README.md

+**Note:** The Chrome team recently released [puppeteer](https://github.com/GoogleChrome/puppeteer), which is likely the best solution for headless chrome screenshots at this point.
+Please consider trying out puppeteer before diving in below, as this repo may become unmaintained in the future.

+---

 ## Using headless Chrome as an automated screenshot tool

 This repo contains an example implementation of using headless Chrome as an automated screenshot tool on linux, which is a common use case for PhantomJS.
 Contributions are welcome.